Hello! I’m Lori.

 I’m an artist and children’s author-illustrator who helps people like you develop your inner artist.

 Twenty years into my corporate design career, a personal project reignited my childhood love of drawing.
 I dusted off my old drawing pencils and dove head-first into learning how to make children’s picture books.
-In just a few years, I landed a literary agent and two contracts with major publishers.
+In just a few years, I landed a literary agent and contracts with major publishers.
 Bye-bye corporate world… hello, inspired life!

 I’m so glad you’re here, and I can’t wait to draw with you.